nicsig/config/.vim/after/plugin/README.md

     :echo loaded
         → 1

+# Which files can I use to configure my plugins?

+    ~/.vim/plugin/README.md
+    ~/.vim/after/plugin/README.md
+    ~/.vim/autoload/slow_call/README.md

 ##
 # Purpose
 ## What's the purpose of this directory?

+You can use it to:

-Some third-party plugins need to be customized after they have been sourced.
+        • customize third-party plugins after they have been sourced

-Write these customizations inside dedicated files in this directory.
+              You could also use `~/.vim/plugin/`.

+        • directly execute some interface of the plugin

+              For this, you HAVE TO use `after/plugin/`, to be sure the interface has been installed.

-That's what the documentation for `Abolish.vim` recommends.
+              Btw, that's what the documentation for `Abolish.vim` recommends.

 ## What's the purpose of `tidy_tab_completion.vim`?